lipido/paperdown/README.md

 There is a current limitation: equations are not correctly numbered and cross-referenced in the live preview, since CodeBraid forces to use `katex` a formula engine, which do not support cross-referencing.
 Don't worry, the generated PDFs and DOCX work correctly.

+#### Knowing issues
+- Cross-references may occasionally fail.
+Renaming the cross-reference or rephrasing the table's caption and/or its identifier often resolves the issue.
+Avoid using the word "table" in the table's caption to minimize problems.

 ## Contributing

 Feel free to submit issues or pull requests to improve this project.